danjgale/surfplot/docs/auto_examples/plot_tutorial_05.rst

 If no color range is specified (the default, i.e. `None`), then the color range is computed automically based on the minimum and maximum of the data.

-Let's get started by setting up a plot with surface curvature added as well.
+Let's get started by setting up a plot with surface shading added as well.
 Following the first initial steps of :ref:`sphx_glr_auto_examples_plot_tutorial_01.py` :

 ..
-GENERATED FROM PYTHON SOURCE LINES 25-32
+GENERATED FROM PYTHON SOURCE LINES 25-34

 .. code-block:: default